Posts by Linda Jakobson

 -

-I head China Matters, a not-for-profit independent Australian policy institute.
-China Matters aims to advance sound China policy and inject realism into the public discourse about the rise of the People’s Republic of China (PRC) and its implications for Australia.
-I also serve as deputy chair of the board of directors.
+China Matters was founded in 2014 to advance sound China policy and inject realism into the public discourse about the rise of the People’s Republic of China and its implications for Australia.

-My articles about the PRC’s foreign and security policy are internationally recognised and used by academics in several countries as reading in course work about the PRC.
-Many of these articles focus on foreign policy decision-making in the PRC, the PRC’s maritime ambitions and the PRC’s interest in the Arctic.
-I am also the author of two award-winning books and one report about the PRC.
+My articles about the PRC’s foreign and security policy are internationally recognised and used by academics in several countries as reading in university course work about the PRC.
+Many of these articles focus on foreign policy decision-making in the PRC, the PRC’s interest in the Arctic and the unresolved political future of Taiwan.
+I am also the author of two award-winning books and one acclaimed report about the PRC.

 Categories